SabeDoesThings/Pewserk-src/README.md

 # Pewserk-src
-Source code for my rip of the game Berzerk for the Atari 2600
+Source code for my remake of the game Berzerk for the Atari 2600